 When to Bring in a Professional Renovator

 A professional renovator coordinates plumbers, electricians, tilers, and suppliers under one schedule, removing the risk of overlapping trades or compliance gaps.
-Many homeowners pair a partial bathroom refresh with another wet area, and our kitchen renovation guide outlines how to coordinate trades efficiently.
+Many homeowners pair a partial bathroom refresh with a laundry or ensuite update, and coordinating both under a single project manager reduces total trade costs and minimises household disruption.

 Conclusion